I grew up on a stretch of road between the vineyard-laden towns of Bethany and Tanunda in South Australia’s renowned Barossa Valley.

-It wasn’t until an excursion to Hans Heysen’s family home ‘The Cedars’, and an explanation of his legacy, that I ultimately realised that I lived alongside Australia’s longest dedicated hiking track, the Heysen Trail.
-Since that day, the iconic route filled me with curiosity and intrigue, and I’ve come to realise that anywhere worth seeing is within ‘walking distance’.
+It wasn’t until an excursion to Hans Heysen’s family home ‘The Cedars’, and an explanation of his legacy, that I ultimately realised that I lived alongside one of Australia’s longest hiking tracks, the Heysen Trail.
+Since that day, the iconic route has filled me with curiosity and intrigue, and I’ve realised that anywhere worth seeing is within ‘walking distance’.

 Over the next year, I visited bustling cities, quaint rural towns and the country’s abundance of extraordinary natural marvels.
 However, despite all I’d experienced, one particularly long, sentimental journey remained; it was time to go home.
 After two decades of passive contemplation, an adventure along the Heysen Trail beckoned.

 I began my journey from the northern trailhead on August 13, 2018, and didn’t look back — except to find where I left my hiking poles.